Five tips to help you get dinner on the table without breaking a sweat!

 By: Jodie Shield, RD

 If you can’t’ stand the heat . . . get out of the kitchen.
 But your family’s hungry, so what do you do?
-The following tips will help you get dinner on the table without breaking a sweat.
+When the thermometer soars, summer dining can be a breeze.
+Simply plan ahead and follow these beat-the-heat cooking tips and a healthy family meal is only minutes away.

 Maximize food groups.
 Use the U.S. Department of Agriculture’s MyPlate (www.choosemyplate.gov) to plan your dinner menus.
 Incorporate as many foods as possible from the vegetable, fruit and whole grain groups – at least 75% of your plate.
 Many of these nutrient-packed foods require little or no cooking.
 To round out your menu, include a few items from the dairy group (low-fat or fat-free) and the protein group – lean meat, poultry fish and beans.